x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/journaling/manage-journaling.md

 - From the EAC, view the list of journal rules check the status of the check box in the **On** column.

-- From the Shell, run the following command to return a list of all journal rules in your organization along, including their status:
+- From Exchange Online PowerShell, run the following command to return a list of all journal rules in your organization along, including their status:

   ```
   Get-JournalRule | Format-Table Name,Enabled